Drug and Alcohol Awareness and Prevention

 - Been discriminated against because of a disability; or

-- Has not been provided a requested accommodation.
+- Has not been provided the requested accommodation.

 Note: Remedies under this Appeals/Grievance Procedure are corrective steps, measures to provide a reasonable accommodation or to reverse the effects of any discrimination and to ensure proper ongoing treatment.